10 gifts for grammar geeks and writers

 5. For the Wordsmith

 Sometimes, the hardest part of writing is coming up with ideas.
 This thoughtful gift opens the door to possibility with an endless combination of story starters.
-Everyone will love this cool Writer’s Toolbox: Creative Games and Exercises for Inspiring the “Write” Side of Your Brain.
+Everyone will love this cool Writer’s Toolbox of Creative Games and Exercises for Inspiring the “Write” Side of Your Brain.
 As your writer friends spin the “Protagonist Wheel” or choose a “First Sentence” or “Last Straw” stick, they’ll give a boost to their creative writing project.

 6. Creative Writing for Creative Kids